20 Classic Shows You Didn’t Know You Could Watch on Netflix

 Monty Python’s Flying Circus

 If you’re looking for some truly wacky, witty, and very British comedy, join Monty Python’s Flying Circus, which ran from 1969 to 1974.
 The Monty Python comedy group, which consisted of John Cleese, Eric Idle, Terry Gilliam, Michael Palin, Graham Chapman, and Terry Jones, came up with the idea for this unique, absurdist sketch show, with live-action as well as animation.
 If you can’t get enough of the Monty Python humor, Netflix also has live shows, documentaries, “personal best” picks from the cast and feature films including Monty Python and the Holy Grail and Monty Python’s Life of Brian.
-These are the 10 weirdest TV shows of all time.

 That ’70s Show